 The best jazz 2019 in 10 albums plus 10 extra tracks.

-No rank, no order, just two lists—(a) 10 albums, (b) 10 tracks—and a playlist to sum it up at the end of this post and enjoy outstanding music.
+No rank, no order, just a list of the 10 best jazz albums of 2019 and a playlist to sum it up at the end of this post.
 Any recommendations on tracks that should have made it to the playlist would also be very appreciated.

 Fly Or Die II: Bird Dogs Of Paradise